tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_jekyll.md

 	  The preview URL will be something random, such as `https://balmy-sunglasses.cloudvent.net/`.
 You'll need to click **Continue to sample site** because you're on the free plan.
 When you visit the URL, the theme should look just like the [Documentation theme for Jekyll here](https://idratherbewriting.com/documentation-theme-jekyll).

-Using the CloudCannon user interface, you can make updates to files and the updates will sync back to GitHub.
+Using the CloudCannon user interface, you can make updates to files, and the updates will sync back to GitHub.
 Likewise, if you push updates to GitHub, CloudCannon will be notified, pull the changes, and rebuild the output.

 The integration between CloudCannon and GitHub is pretty mind-blowing.
 Through CloudCannon, you can offload all the hassle of hosting and maintaining your website, but you aren't locked into the system in a proprietary way.
 Your content lives in a custom Jekyll theme on GitHub.